Macbucheron1/Devops-Template/README.md

 ## 1. Create a Web Application

 Find all of the information in the [User API folder](./user_api/README.md).
-A link to come back to this page is available at the end of the file.
+A link to come back to this page is available at the end of the README.

 ## 2. Apply CI/CD pipeline